When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 Ghana’s Capital City

-Accra is the capital city of Ghana.
-It is a very bustling city with a vibrant nightlife.
+Accra serves as the capital city of Ghana, and it indeed stands as a bustling metropolis with a vibrant atmosphere.

 Population Of Ghana